abiodundotdev/flutter_laravel_form_validation/README.md

 ```

 ## Additional information
-Currently working on custom rules validation, was inlcuded, but lated remove flutter does not support relection, another way around this is still work in progress
+Currently working on custom rules validation, was inlcuded, but later remove flutter does not support relection, another way around this is still work in progress

 Also, localization is a work in progress